| |

 The San Gabriel Mountains high country offers some wonderful hiking weather in the non-winter months.
 In the wintertime, snow can blanket the Crystal Lake basin and surrounding mountains.
 Weather in the summer can be perfect for a great hike, but check the weather reports for possible thunderstorms.
 The

 Southern California "June Gloom" (thick marine layer, fog) can also reach the high country in late spring and early summer.
+See Seasons of the San Gabriels for a detailed description of minding the seasons.

 Getting to the Trailhead:

-Make a right turn into the signed entrance to the Crystal Lake Recreational Area and drive through the campground.
-In about a half mile past the snack shop and visitor's center you'll reach a junction where the road heads in five directions with a locked gate straight in front of you.
-Park in the large dirt lot on the right.
-The marked trailhead for the Windy Gap Trail is on your left (north) across from the parking area.
+From Interstate 210 in Azusa, take Azusa Avenue (Hwy 39) north through Azusa and into the San Gabriel Canyon.
+At about 3 miles from the freeway you'll pass the Forest Service Gateway Center (1960 North San Gabriel Canyon Road (Hwy 39), Azusa, CA 91702.) on your right.
+Note your odometer.
+Continue up Hwy 39 for 21 miles to the signed entrance to the Crystal Lake Recreation Area.
+Turn right drive 2 miles to the visitor center and snack shop.
+Continue (staying left of the visitor center) and in another half mile you will reach a junction where the road heads in five directions with a locked gate straight in front of you.
+Park in the large lot on the right.
+The marked trailhead for Windy Gap Trail is on your left (north) across from the parking area.
+A National Forest Adventure Pass is required for parking.

 Trail Description: